mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 Never modify the commit history of your [default branch](../../../user/project/repository/branches/default.md) or shared branch.

 ### How to change history

+A feature branch of a merge request is a public branch and might be used by other developers.
+However, the project rules might require you to use `git rebase` to reduce the number of displayed commits on target branch after reviews are done.

 You can modify history by using `git rebase -i`.
 Use this command to modify, squash, and delete commits.